 This page provides information on the Fire rollout in the Rendering Volumetric Options dialog.

 This roll-out controls the emissive (fire) color of the volumetric shader and the light emitted by the simulator.
 From here you can control the color and intensity of the emission, and also you can gradually transition between a physically correct and artistic look of the fire.
-Unlike the smoke color which needs an external light to become visible, fire will be visible immediately.

 Based on | earg – Specifies the source channel that will be rendered as fire.
 By default the Temperature channel is used.

 - Disabled - the emission component of the shader will be disabled

 - Texture - the emission will be based on the texture map specified in the Texture parameter

 Texture | etxt – If Based on is set to Texture, this slot specifies the texture from which fire is rendered.
 This slot can also specify a texture to be used with the Modulate option.

 Modulate | mod_e – Enabling this option multiplies the Based on channel by the map in the Texture slot.
 This is only effective when Based on is not set to Texture.